tsoding/olive.c/README.md

 # Olive.c

+**IMPORTANT!
+THIS LIBRARY IS A WORK IN PROGRESS!
+ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
+USE THIS LIBRARY AT YOUR OWN RISK!**

 Simple graphics library that does not have any dependencies and renders everything into the given memory pixel by pixel.
 Visit [https://tsoding.org/olive.c/](https://tsoding.org/olive.c/) to see some demos.

 ## Quick Start